 During the last years the ICT sector in Belarus receives strong governmental support and is one of the top-priority economic sectors to develop.
-Thus, by the special Law, issued in 2005 Belarus Hi-Tech Park was established with the main goal to support software industry.
+Thus, by the special Law issued in 2005, Belarus Hi-Tech Park was established with the main goal to support software industry.
 HTP Belarus provides special business environment for IT business with incentives unprecedented for European countries.

-53% HTP residents were set up by Belarusian investors,
+41% of HTP residents were set up by Belarusian investors,

-27% – enterprises with 100% foreign investments.
+35% of HTP residents are enterprises with 100% foreign investments.

 The export share in the total production volume exceeds 91.5%.
 The resident companies are successful on North American and European hi-tech markets.
 Today they have customers in 66 countries around the globe.
 Today world leading corporations, such as Peugeot, Mitsubishi, British Petroleum, Gazprom, Reuters, British Telecom, London Stock Exchange, World Bank, Coca-Cola, etc. are among major consumers of Belarusian software developed in Belarus Hi-Tech Park.